 - Beyond traditional benefits (such as those referenced above) that may be offered, are there other perks that haven’t previously been considered benefits, which could be added?
-For instance, is casual dress allowed, do employees receive a free meal when eating with clients, or are employees considered annually for raises?
+For instance, is casual dress allowed, do employees receive a free meal when eating with clients, can employees work some days from home, or are employees considered annually for raises?

 - Because of the color and name-recognition that a logo adds, including your nonprofit’s logo on your job posts is one easy way to draw more eyes to your openings.
-Logos display best on our job listings when they are uploaded as square images, and the images set as profile logos on Twitter, LinkedIn, and Facebook organization pages are often perfect for this.
+Logos display best on our Job Listings when they are uploaded as square images, and the images set as profile logos on your organization’s social media pages are often perfect for this.
 If you run into trouble adding your logo or having it fit correctly, let us know, and we will help!

 - Take advantage of the ability to format your job posts in our job post submission form, using bold, italics, underlining, and bullet points or numbered lists to make your job posts easy to read and digest.